vkbo/novelWriter/docs/source/project_references.rst

 ``displayName`` (Optional)
    This is an optional display name used for the tag.
-When you build your manuscript, you can for instance insert the point of view character name into chapter headings.
-By default, the ``tagName`` value is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format for your manuscript headings.
+When you build your manuscript, you can for instance insert the point of view character name directly into chapter headings.
+By default, the ``tagName`` value is used in such headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format for your manuscript headings.

-You can only set *one* tag per heading, and the tag has to be unique across *all* documents in the project.
+You can only set **one** tag per heading, and the tag has to be unique across **all** documents in the project.

 After a tag has been defined, it can be referenced in novel documents, or cross-referenced in other notes.
-Tags will also show up in the :guilabel:`Outline View` and in the back-reference panel when a document is opened in the viewer.
+Tags will also show up in the :guilabel:`Outline View` and in the references panel under the document viewer when a document is open in the viewer.

 The syntax highlighter will indicate to you that the keyword is correctly used and that the tag is allowed, that is, the tag is unique.
 Duplicate tags should be detected as long as the index is up to date.
-An invalid tag should have a green wiggly line under it, and will not receive the syntax colour that valid tags do.
+An invalid tag should have a green wiggly line under it, and will not receive the colour that valid tags do.

 The tag is the only part of these notes that novelWriter uses.
 The rest of the document content is there for you to use in whatever way you wish.
 Of course, the content of the documents can be added